ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 ### 3.1 Upload file for AI Assist Processing

-1. Take copy of the  sample file [Account Setup and Data Load - AI Assist-set2.xlsx](./files/data/Account%20Setup%20and%20Data%20Load%20-%20AI%20Assist-set2.xlsx)
+1. Take copy of the  sample file `Account-Setup-and-Data-Load-AI-Assist-set2.xlsx` from [here](./files/Account-Setup-and-Data-Load-AI-Assist-set2.xlsx) or from the shared Box folder.

 2. Update the fields Organization and prefix of location as created in your hierarchy in the file.
 The file content looks like